Bigphess/SH_sims/README.md

 * Find the convex hull
 * Use hierarchy to get far points and start points
 * Judge whether it is a finger
-(This part consider the [handy by PierfrancescoSoffritti](https://github.com/PierfrancescoSoffritti/handy)
+(This part considers the [handy by PierfrancescoSoffritti](https://github.com/PierfrancescoSoffritti/handy))

 ### Add pictures on the fingers